parnopaeus/repository-handbook/Curation.md

 - [ ] Identified the extant descriptive, administrative, structural, and/or technical metadata associated with the content for your repository.
 - [ ] Completed the Metadata section of this manual.
-- [ ] Set up an appointment with Metadata Services to discuss extant metadata, and the metadata needs of the repository.
+- [ ] Set up an appointment with a metadata librarian to discuss extant metadata, and the metadata needs of the repository.

 [Return to top](#top)

 ## Identifying content creators and rights holders
 Digitizing content will often require an investigation of who holds copyright to that content; adding such content to a repository **always** requires such an investigation.
 Making this determination is a key prerequisite to any repository process .
-If you don't know who owns the rights to the content, you should consult with Cornell Copyright Services to help make that determination.
-Once you have identified the rights holders, it is vital to obtain their permission before moving forward with the digitization and dissem in ation of the content; Cornell Copyright Services can work with you on this process, as well.
+If you don't know who owns the rights to the content, you should consult with a Copyright Office or other copyright expert at your library to help make that determination.
+Once you have identified the rights holders, it is vital to obtain their permission before moving forward with the digitization and dissem in ation of the content.

 - [ ] Complete the Rights Management section of this manual.
-- [ ] Contact Copyright Team for training on how to identify rights holders and obtain permissions.
+- [ ] Contact copyright experts for training on how to identify rights holders and obtain permissions.
 - [ ] Identify rights holders for repository content.

 [Return to top](#top)